 Despite 77 percent of fleets using telematics, most are not taking full advantage of the benefits offered by these systems.
-Since the technology is embedded in the vehicle, the system provides fleet managers real-time information which can be used to improve more than just vehicle efficiencies and lower fuel costs.
+Since the technology is in the vehicle, it provides fleet managers real-time information which can be used to improve more than just vehicle efficiencies and lower fuel costs.
 A somewhat known, but not yet fully understood area for this technology, is that it can be used to support companies’ safety initiatives.
 The telematics devices actually allow fleet managers to analyze drivers’ performances more accurately than ever before.

 However, according to a 2018 survey, only 43 percent of fleet companies use telematics systems to measure performance.
 That means more than half of corporations are missing out on an opportunity to further elevate their fleets’ safety.
 The insights that this technology provides helps companies to identify high-risk drivers, adopt targeted skill-and-behavioral based training programs that coincide with drivers’ needs, and there’s even an opportunity to use telematics to create a rewards-based program that encourages safe driving habits.

 Even though this technology automates processes and measures performances, the benefits that come from using telematics as a safety tool are heavily reliant on the training provided.
 The system itself cannot address poor skills or behaviors, so ensuring that, you or the telematics company with which you are partnering are expert training providers that deliver proven, high-quality courses, will help achieve your desired results.